-Mon., Feb.
-26 Mahaica River in Search of Iconic Hoatzin / Botanic Garden stops along the way to check the mud flats for Scarlet Ibis as they set out to feed at dawn.
+Thurs., Feb.
+11 Mahaica River in Search of Iconic Hoatzin | Botanic Garden

+This morning, after coffee and tea service, we leave our hotel early to head eastward along the Atlantic coast, making a few stops along the way to check the mud flats for Scarlet Ibis as they set out to feed at dawn.
 We continue towards the community of Mahaica where we take a boat trip along the river.
-Among our targets is Guyana's iconic national bird, the bizarre and primitive Hoatzin which is found in abundance on this river system.
+Among our targets is Guyana's iconic national bird, the bizarre and primitive Hoatzin, which is found in abundance on this river system.
 We also look for a host of other species including the Rufous Crab Hawk, Black-collared Hawk, Black Hawk-Eagle, Long-winged Harrier, Barred Antshrike, Silvered Antbird, Striped Cuckoo, Little Cuckoo, Green-tailed Jacamar, Golden-spangled Piculet, Mangrove Rail, Mangrove Cuckoo, and a host of other interesting species.
 It's wonderful to be on the water, but by mid-morning it is hot (thus the need for an early start).